hydrocarbon-tk/Hydrocarbon/site/api.parse_action.index.md

 A parse action is an expression that is applied to the tokens of an input after a [production body](./api.production_body.index.md) has been recognized.
 Initially, each production body is assigned a default parse action that converts body's last symbol into a string.
 If the last symbol is a terminal, then the string is the token defined by that symbol.
 If instead the symbol is a production reference, then the value is the value returned by the recognized body of the production.

-The default behavior ultimately results in the last token of the input being returned as a string when the root production is finally recognized, discarding the all other tokens.
+This default behavior ultimately results in the last token of the input being returned as a string when the root production is finally recognized, discarding the all other tokens.

 > #### example